hrlblab/CircleSnake/docs/INSTALL.md

 ```
 ### Cuda Toolkit
 Install [cudatoolkit](https://developer.nvidia.com/cuda-11.3.0-download-archive?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu)
-(We suggest you use runfile(local) to install the cuda toolkit in the website.
-Only cuda toolkit is needed)
+We suggest you use runfile(local) to install the cuda toolkit in the website.
+Only cuda toolkit is needed when installing.

 ```
 # Add Cuda toolkit to Path in .bashrc